Essential tremor: Signs and symptoms

 The tremors linked with essential tremor are generally action tremors, which means they occur during intentional movements rather than when the body is at rest.

 In mild cases, ET can manifest as the inability to stop the tongue or hands from shaking, the ability to sing only in vibrato, and difficulty doing small, precise tasks such as threading a needle.
 Even simple tasks such as cutting in a straight line or using a ruler can range from difficult to impossible, depending on the severity of the condition.
 In disabling cases, ET can interfere with a person's activities of daily living, including feeding, dressing, and taking care of personal hygiene.
 Essential tremor generally presents as a rhythmic tremor (4–12 Hz) that occurs only when the affected muscle is exerting effort.
 Any sort of physical or mental stress tends to make the tremor worse.

 The tremor may also occur in the head (neck), jaw, and voice, as well as other body regions, with the general pattern being that the tremor begins in the arms and then spreads to these other regions in some people.
 Women are more likely to develop the head tremor than are men, and it is also found to be more severe in women than men.
-In people with essential tremor (ET), the head tremor can be either vertical ("yes-yes") or horizontal ("no-no") and is typically accompanied by tremors in the hands or voice.
+In people with ET, the head tremor can be either vertical ("yes-yes") or horizontal ("no-no") and is typically accompanied by tremors in the hands or voice.
 Other types of tremor may also occur, including postural tremor of the outstretched arms, intention tremor of the arms, and rest tremor in the arms.
 In one study, men had more severe postural hand tremor when compared to women.
 Some people may have unsteadiness and problems with gait and balance.
 Abnormal tandem gait was more commonly observed in older ET people and those with more than 5 years of disease duration.

 ET-related tremors do not occur during sleep, but people with ET sometimes complain of an especially coarse tremor upon awakening that becomes noticeably less coarse within the first few minutes of wakefulness.
 Tremor and disease activity can intensify in response to fatigue, strong emotions, low blood sugar, extreme cold and heat, caffeine, lithium salts, some antidepressants, stress, and other factors.